Skip to main content

 Eligibility criteria

-To be eligible for the Digital Stream in the Australian Government Graduate Program (AGGP), you must:
+To be eligible for the Digital Stream in the Australian Government Graduate Program (AGGP), you must submit your application with evidence of the following:

-• Be able to get and maintain an Australian Government security clearance
+• Be able to obtain and maintain a valid Australian Government security clearance when required.
+For more information, refer to the Australian Government Vetting Agency (AGSVA).

 Skills you need